 While many games claim choices matter, only to give players ample opportunities to undo past mistakes, Fuga: Melodies of Steel forces players to not only grow attached to the juvenile crew of the Taranis but, in times of great adversity, select which of their crew will die to ensure the survival of the rest.

 From heavy artillery strikes to anti-air barrages, the JRPG turn-based formula works exceptionally well for Fuga: Melodies of Steel.
-An already near-perfect system is only improved due to each crew member’s unique passive and active abilities in the battle.
+An already near-perfect system is only improved due to each crew member’s unique passive and active abilities in battle.

 From Boron’s stronger defensive perks to Hanna’s passive and active healing abilities, each member of the crew and the relationships they form with others are vital to a successful campaign, and players who are forced to give up even a single character will lament their loss, at least during the first and possibly second playthroughs.

-Fuga: Melodies of Steel is available on the following platforms: Nintendo Switch, PC, Playstation 4, Playstation 5, Xbox One, and Xbox Series X|S.
+Fuga: Melodies of Steel is a role playing game developed and published by CyberConnect2, it released on 29 July 2021, and is available on Nintendo Switch, Nintendo Switch 2, PC, Playstation 4, Playstation 5, Xbox One and Xbox Series X|S.

 On average Fuga: Melodies of Steel takes between 20 and 48 hours to complete.